tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 You need first to switch to root user or *sudo* them : `su - tariq # This my username in sudo group`

-*Note*: This is the only way to install the latest version of maven, the upcoming other way of using `sudo apt install maven` doesn't
+*Note*: This is the only way to install the *latest version* of maven, the upcoming other way of using `sudo apt install -y maven` doesn't

 ``` bash